Netherlands in the Eurovision Song Contest 2014: Internal selection

-Following Anouk's ninth place in 2013 with the song "Birds" which managed to take the country to the final for the first time in eight years, artists that were rumoured in Dutch media to be in talks with AVROTROS for the Eurovision Song Contest included backing vocalist in 2013 Shirma Rouse who was promoted by Anouk at several events, and DJ Armin van Buuren who stated in June 2013 that he would participate as long as AVROTROS gave him full artistic freedom and abandoned plans of a national final for his entry.
+Following their ninth place in 2013 with the song "Birds" by Anouk which managed to take the Netherlands to the final for the first time in eight years, artists that were rumoured in Dutch media to be in talks with AVROTROS for the Eurovision Song Contest included backing vocalist in 2013 Shirma Rouse who was promoted by Anouk at several events, and DJ Armin van Buuren who stated in June 2013 that he would participate as long as AVROTROS gave him full artistic freedom and abandoned plans of a national final for his entry.
 On 5 November 2013, the Dutch broadcaster later revealed that an announcement would be made on 25 November 2013.
 Van Buuren announced on 13 November 2013 that he would not be the Dutch entrant.

 On 5 November 2013, Dutch media reported that AVROTROS had selected singers Ilse DeLange and Waylon to represent the Netherlands at the 2014 contest.
 DeLange and Waylon were confirmed as the Dutch entrants on 25 November 2013 under the name the Common Linnets during a press conference that took place at the Wisseloord Studios in Hilversum.
 Waylon was the runner-up in the first series of the reality singing competition Holland's Got Talent, and had previously attempted to represent the Netherlands in the Eurovision Song Contest in 2005 in a duet with singer Rachel Kramer, failing to qualify from the semi-finals of the national final with the song "Leven als een beest".
 Having known each other since adolescence, the idea of participating at Eurovision as a duo was formed while working on material for an album in Nashville as a "side project".
 The duo's name, taken from a songbird commonly found in rural areas of the Netherlands, can also be a colloquial term for "homely country folk."

 On 4 March 2014, the duo revealed during the Dutch talk show De Wereld Draait Door that "Calm After the Storm" would be their Eurovision entry.
 The song was written by JB Meijers, Rob Crosby, Matthew Crosby, Jake Etheridge and DeLange herself.
 On 12 March 2014, an acoustic version of the song was presented to the public during De Wereld Draait Door, while the official version of the song was premiered on the same day during the NPO Radio 2 programme Gouden Uren, hosted by Daniël Dekker.
 The official video for the song directed by Paul Bellaart was released on 17 March.